March 25-Start Brookside park 10 AM ride to Ames Eco fair city hall.

 June 3 -start Bandshell park 2 PM and ride to ISU Summer Fest in campus town

-4th of July ride – ride in the Fourth of July parade downtown -actual date and time TBA
+4th of July ride – ride in the Fourth of July parade downtown -Details TBA

 July 29 -start Brookside park 10 AM ride to downtown farmers market